 Farnsworth’s Classical English Rhetoric is a book that focuses on well classical English rhetoric.
-The book is written by Ward Farnsworth, a lawyer who practices in PLACE.
+The book is written by Ward Farnsworth, a professor of law and holder of the Page Keelon Chair at the University of Texas Schools of Law.
 There are many good things about Farnsworth’s classical rhetoric.
 The main one is the thorough treatment that it gives to the twenty oratory-related rhetorical devices that it focuses on.

 The book provides a wealth of great examples of rhetorical device usage.
 However, it is limited by the fact that the overwhelming majority of the authors that are used as examples are White males.
 It is even more restricted than just mere White males.
 They are mostly dead White males from the English tradition.